What is sexual harassment?

 Union courses for Saco-S representatives (in Swedish)

-Hidden gender discrimination is difficult to identify and even more difficult to manage on an individual level.
-In the SULF publication entitled Kokbok för jämställd akademi (Cookbook for Gender Equal Academic Opportunities) read about what you can do practically when you or a colleague are subjected to divide and rule techniques or sexual harassment.
-In order to change a negative and oppressive culture in the workplace, it is important to work proactively to create an environment where everyone is respected and allowed to speak.
-One concrete method is to use the Promoter or Confirmation techniques.
+In SULF’s publication Kokbok för jämställd akademi, (A Cookbook for Gender Equality in Academia), you can read about what you can do in practice when you or your colleagues face power and domination techniques or are subjected to sexual harassment at work.
+In order to change a negative and oppressive culture in the workplace, it is essential to work proactively to create an environment where everyone is respected and everyone’s voice is heard.